lightly-ai/lightly/docs/source/docker/getting_started/selection.rst

 Prerequisites
 -------------

-For using the selection, you must have
+In order to use the selection feature, you need to

-- Started the Lightly Worker in worker mode.
+- Start the Lightly Worker in worker mode.
 See :ref:`worker-register`.

 - Set up a dataset in the Lightly Platform with a cloud storage as datasource.
 See :ref:`worker-creating-a-dataset`